 Improvisation for Classically-Trained Pianists

-How to Play from Chord Charts
+How to Play from Lead Sheets

 This book teaches you how to play from music which has a melody line and chord symbols.
 It takes you through a step-by-step process, with plenty of practice examples, that will give you the freedom to play with confidence.